 If you’ve ever felt like there’s just TOO MANY MEN being featured in tours, well, here’s a tour for you.
 Women of London do tours that teach you about the women that have had a huge impact on London in the last few centuries.
 They currently have two tours, “Women of Westminster” and “Working Women of the East End”, both of which are really highly rated.
 I love indie companies that offer tours that are unique and help teach tourists about the side of London that most don’t know about, especially when it comes to minorities that made a huge difference in London.

 Image Courtesy of Bowie Tour London

 David Bowie is one of the city’s most famous and beloved Londoners, and if you’re a fan, you can take one of two David Bowie Music Tours, either in Soho or Brixton, two areas that were integral to his life.
 During the tour, you’ll be serenaded by acoustic versions of his songs.

 Go on one of the most unique tours in London– by mini cooper.
-You’ll have your own private guide driving you by the most famous sights in London, telling you bits and bobs about each place you see.
-You’ll also have a 60’s soundtrack playing, plenty of photo stops, and even hotel pick-up from zone 1.
+You’ll have your own private guide driving you by some major sights in London and some lesser-known areas, telling you bits and bobs about each place you see.
+It lasts around two hours and you’ll also have plenty of photo stops, and hotel pick-up and drop-off.

 Image Courtesy of Uncomfortable Art Tours

 London’s most famous museums have a pretty nasty secret that they try to cover up, and that’s the fact that most of the artefacts in their museums are there because they were stolen or pillaged from other countries over the centuries.
 Funny how you never read about that on those little plaques…

 So in an effort to teach tourists the real history behind some of the pieces in museums like the V&A and the British Museum, Alice Procter takes you on an uncomfortable art tour, telling you the hidden stories behind the acquisition, the subject, or the artist.